 Leaves are getting close together on determinate tomato plants and give them a bushy appearance.

-Then again, comparatively longer branches forming on plants with spacing between leaves are the sign of indeterminate tomatoes.
+Then again, comparatively longer branches forming on plants with spacing between leaves are a sign of indeterminate tomatoes.

 Determinate Tomatoes: Pros and Cons